Nerkonda Paarvai

-Nerkonda Paarvai is a 2019 Indian Tamil-language legal action drama film directed by H. Vinoth.
+Nerkonda Paarvai is a 2019 Indian Tamil-language legal drama film directed by H. Vinoth.
 Produced by Boney Kapoor, it is a remake of the Hindi film Pink (2016).
 The film stars Ajith Kumar, Shraddha Srinath, Abhirami Venkatachalam, and Andrea Tariang (reprising her role from the original).
 It also features Arjun Chidambaram, Adhik Ravichandran, Aswin Rao, Rangaraj Pandey, Sujith Shankar, Delhi Ganesh, and Jayaprakash in pivotal roles.
 Nirav Shah is the cinematographer of the film, while Gokul Chandran is the editor.

 The film's soundtrack and score were composed by Yuvan Shankar Raja with cinematography by Nirav Shah and editing by Gokul Chandran.
 The film was released theatrically on 8 August 2019 to positive reviews from critics.
 It grossed ₹108–181.45 crore worldwide.

 Plot

 Meera Krishnan, Famitha Banu, and Andrea Tariang are three independent young women living in Chennai who are best friends.
 One night, they happen to attend a party, enjoying themselves.
 On the other hand, rich boys Vishwa and Venkatesh take their friend, an injured Adhik Ramajayam, to the hospital.
 Adhik had been hit in the head and was bleeding profusely.
 However, the boys decide not to file a police complaint.
 Meanwhile, the women hurriedly return home from the party, agitated over something, but they try to forget it and carry on with their lives.

 During her morning exercise, Meera is observed by Bharath Subramaniam, a grim man living in their neighbourhood who was a successful lawyer and a loving husband to his wife Kalyani years ago.
 Kalyani had died due to pregnancy complications when Bharath had to leave her alone at home due to an important case.
 This causes Bharath to break down mentally and retire from his profession, coping with his depression through the use of medications.
 Bharath senses from the look on Meera's face that something unpleasant has been going on in her life.
 Later, Meera filed a complaint against Adhik and his friend as they had started causing misery in her friends' lives.
 Learning of this, Adhik orchestrates a gang to kidnap Meera and molest her, while threatening her to withdraw the complaint.
 She is later dropped back at home, but is arrested the next day on charges of prostitution and attempted murder by Adhik.

 Bharath learns of Meera's plight from her friends and fights the gang that aided Adhik's friends, capturing the main goon and handing him over to the police.
 He also returns to his profession by offering to help the women by representing them in their cases.
 Soon, a case is filed.
 Adhik's side is represented by Sathyamoorthy.